 William O. Douglas Award

-The Yakima Valley Museum has create a new award named for one of the Northwest’s most famous and accomplished individuals, Supreme Court Justice William O. Douglas.
+The Yakima Valley Museum has created a new award named for one of the Northwest’s most famous and accomplished individuals, Supreme Court Justice William O. Douglas.

 The first awardee to be honored is